 We have received a report dated March 11, 2013 from Ernst & Young LLP, our independent registered public accounting firm, regarding our financial statements as of December 31, 2012 and for the fiscal year then ended, which included an explanatory paragraph stating that the financial statements were prepared assuming we will continue as a going concern.
-The report also stated that our recurring losses and negative cash flows from operations will require us to raise additional capital or obtain alternative means of financial support, or both, prior to December 31, 2013 in order to continue to fund our operations and that these factors raised substantial doubt about our ability to continue as a going concern.
+The report also stated that our recurring losses and negative cash flows from operations will require us to raise additional capital or obtain alternative means of financial support, or both, prior to December 31, 2013 in order to continue to fund our operations.
+These factors raise substantial doubt about our ability to continue as a going concern.
 The going concern explanatory paragraph included in our auditor's report on our financial statements could inhibit our ability to finance our operations.
-We raised an aggregate of \$44.2 million in gross proceeds from follow-on underwritten public offerings of our securities on May 7, 2013 and September 30, 2013, increasing our cash resources sufficiently to fund our operations at least through the second quarter of 2015.
-We will need to raise substantial additional funds in order to conduct research and development, including preclinical testing and clinical trials of our drug candidates, and to fund our operations beyond such time.
+On May 7, 2013, we raised \$16.5 million in gross proceeds from a follow-on underwritten public offering of our securities, increasing our cash resources sufficiently to fund our operations at least through the fourth quarter of 2014.
+Without the proceeds of this offering, we will need to raise substantial additional funds in order to conduct research and development, including preclinical testing and clinical trials of our drug candidates, and to fund our operations beyond such time.
 If we are unable to obtain adequate funding on a timely basis or at all, we will be required to terminate, modify or delay preclinical or clinical trials of one or more of our drug candidates, significantly curtail or terminate discovery or development programs for new drug candidates or relinquish rights to portions of our technology, drug candidates and/or products.